atifkarim/random_solution/docs/training_testing_yolo.md

 ### Some changes

-    - In the beginning of the executuon of this code please give the folder_number. for 001 or 002 put in the console 1 or 2.
+    - In the beginning of the execution of this code please give the folder_number. for 001 or 002 put in the console 1 or 2.
 For, 0011 or 0015 please put 11 or 15.
 It will modify the following lines.

     - In line 29 no need to touch